Rethinking the fee of college training

 Nor should there be.

 Not every university enjoy is created equal.
-There is absolute confidence, college students who need to pay for lessons in ivy-clad brick homes, glistening centers, and renowned professors.
+There is absolute confidence in college students who need to pay for lessons in ivy-clad brick homes, glistening centers, and renowned professors.

 But what if college students want a stripped-down college to enjoy?
 One which skips the pomp and architectural innovation in prefer of the greater trustworthy danger to master the activity abilties they’ll need of their destiny careers?